djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-01-linear_algebra_01.md

 def mat_smul(s: scalar, a: matrix) -> matrix:
-    """
-    returns scalar multiplication of matrix
+    """returns scalar multiplication of matrix"""
-    """

     res: matrix = [[s * v for v in r] for r in a] return res